Better-HPC/keystone-docs/docs/index.md

 # Keystone Technical Documentation

-Keystone is a web-based resource allocation system for high-performance computing (HPC) systems.
+Keystone is a web platform for managing resource allocations on high-performance computing (HPC) systems.
-It provides a centralized interface for managing HPC allocations across large user groups and diverse computational environments.
+It provides a centralized interface through which administrators can manage resource limits and monitor user activity one or more HPC clusters.

-Application features include:

-- Central management of user resource allocations on HPC systems
-- Automatic enforcement of resource limits in Slurm job submissions
-- Tracking for user research products, including grants and publications
-- User account management via teams and RBAC permissions
-- Automated user notifications for system changes and events
-- Robust operational support via end-to-end logs and metrics

-This documentation is intended for developers and technical personnel who contribute to the Keystone software.
+This documentation is intended for technical stakeholders involved in the Keystone project.
-First time contributors are encouraged to reference the application [architecture diagrams](architecture.md).
+New contributors are encouraged to review the application [architecture diagrams](architecture.md) to better understand the core application structure.